 Imaging Agents that Specifically Target Peripheral Nerves

-Fluorescence guided surgery could be used to prevent accidental nerve injury and to allow surgeons to preserve nerves during complex orthopaedic, cardiologic or oncologic interventions.
+Fluorescence guided surgery could be used to prevent accidental nerve injury and allow surgeons to preserve nerves during complex orthopedic, cardiologic or oncologic interventions.

 - The assessment of neuropathies that involve degeneration of myelin (e.g. Multiple Sclerosis)

 - Localization of nerves during nerve repairing surgery after trauma or plastic surgery

 - Evaluation of nerve tissue using immunohistochemistry (ex vivo application)